 Yea, that’s the plan.
 Similar to Rainbow Six and also some of the MechWarrior games, MechWarrior 4: Mercenaries and MechCommander, where you have a pool of characters you can choose from.
 Whether you can recruit them or hire them and pay for them – that’s still up in the air.
-But definitely the goal is a pool of guys and girls from different nationalities.
-Obviously our nationalities are going to be focused on our fanbase.
+But definitely, the goal is a pool of guys and girls of different nationalities.
+Obviously, our nationalities are going to be focused on our fanbase.
 So we’ll be identifying who our fans are from the various countries so we can provide the Germans, the Japanese, the Canadians etc and the core people who want to play our game.
 You’ll have this group of soldiers with different skill-sets, but the key is that when they’re gone, they’re gone.
 If you lose a character, he’s out of the campaign.

 We may choose to have it so you can restart the mission, you know ‘oh I lost Smith and he was my awesome sniper’ – we’ll probably have some kind of skill progression for the various characters, as they make it through the missions they’ll get a little bit better.
 That’s our progression system, unlike a mainstream shooter where it’s all about just running through a mission and if your other AI’s die it’s either scripted that they die or they come back because the art assets, like in Ghost Recon 2, mean that you can only have eight characters, so two missions later they’re like ‘I’m back!’.
-We want to provide that more realistic experience where keeping your people alive is important, if not more important that some objectives in the missions.
+We want to provide that more realistic experience where keeping your people alive is important, if not more important than some objectives in the missions.
 You’re not gonna blatantly just let your guys die so you can get that extra achievement point or something like that.

 Nice.
 So if they do die, is they’re going to be a large list of potential recruits?